Guillaume Khous: Club career

-Born in Tremblay-en-France, Khous graduated from US Torcy's youth setup, and made his senior debuts with JA Drancy in Championnat de France amateur.
+Born in Tremblay-en-France, Khous graduated from Torcy's youth setup, and made his senior debuts with Drancy in the Championnat de France Amateur.
 On 23 May 2011, he joined RC Lens, being assigned to the reserves in the same division.

 Despite appearing regularly, Khous failed to score during his one-year spell at Lens, and subsequently returned to Drancy.
 In January 2013 he moved abroad, joining Nemzeti Bajnokság II side Szigetszentmiklósi TK, being an ever-present figure during the one and a half seasons at the club.

 On 19 August 2014, Khous moved teams and countries again, signing for Spanish Segunda División B side Sestao River.

-After a further two-season spell with Drancy, Khous signed for Ligue 2 Paris FC in June 2017.
+After a further two-season spell with Drancy, Khous signed for Ligue 2 club Paris FC in June 2017.
 He made his only first team appearance for the club in a 2017–18 Coupe de la Ligue defeat against Clermont Foot on 22 August 2017.
 On 14 September 2017, he returned to Drancy on loan for the rest of the season.

 On 31 May 2019, after a further season with Drancy, Khous joined Bourg-en-Bresse on a two-year contract.

 In June 2021, Khous signed for Villefranche.

 On 9 June 2022, he moved to Sedan.
+He left Sedan for Etoile Fréjus Saint-Raphael in 2023.

+On 26 June 2024, Khous signed a two-year contract with Orléans in Championnat National.